GopikasreeR/riscv_pipeline/docs/hazard_analysis.md

 # RV32I Hazard Analysis and Resolution

 In a pipelined processor, instructions overlap in execution.
 This overlap can lead to hazards when an instruction depends on the result of a previous instruction that has not yet completed.
-The BITSillicon RV32I processor successfully resolves data and control hazards to maintain a CPI (Cycles Per Instruction) close to 1.0.
+The RV32I processor successfully resolves data and control hazards to maintain a CPI (Cycles Per Instruction) close to 1.0.

 ## 1. Data Hazards (RAW - Read After Write)